mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 ---
 {% include JB/setup %}

-Dask now works on clusters.
+Dask, a Python library for parallel computing, now works on clusters.
 During the past few months I've extended dask with a new distributed memory scheduler.
 This enables dask's existing parallel algorithms to scale across 10s to 100s of nodes, and extends an subset of PyData to distributed computing.
 Over the next few weeks I and others will write about this system.
 Please note that dask+distributed is developing quickly and so API is likely to shift around a bit.

 Today we start simple.